satwikkansal/wtfpython/README.md

 * [Name Mangling](https://en.wikipedia.org/wiki/Name_mangling) is used to avoid naming collisions between different namespaces.
 * In Python, the interpreter modifies (mangles) the class member names starting with `__` (double underscore a.k.a "dunder") and not ending with more than one trailing underscore by adding `_NameOfTheClass` in front.
-* So, to access `__honey` attribute in first snippet, we had to append `_Yo` to the front which would prevent conflicts with the same name attribute defined in any other class.
+* So, to access `__honey` attribute in the first snippet, we had to append `_Yo` to the front, which would prevent conflicts with the same name attribute defined in any other class.
 * But then why didn't it work in the second snippet?
 Because name mangling excludes the names ending with double underscores.
 * The third snippet was also a consequence of name mangling.
-The name `__variable` in the statement `return __variable` was mangled to `_A__variable` which also happens to be the name of the variable we declared in outer scope.
+The name `__variable` in the statement `return __variable` was mangled to `_A__variable`, which also happens to be the name of the variable we declared in the outer scope.
-* Also, if the mangled name is longer than 255 characters truncation will happen.
+* Also, if the mangled name is longer than 255 characters, truncation will happen.

 ---
 ---